godotengine/godot-website/collections/_article/rendering-cpu-optimizations.md

 _Note: all testing of this demo scene is done with a Ryzen 5 9600X CPU._

-Since it isn’t totally clear in the screenshot, here is a breakdown where we are spending our time:
+Since it isn’t totally clear in the screenshot, here is a breakdown of where we are spending our time:

 - **4.6 ms**:  AnimationMixer.
 That is slower than I would like to see, but there are a lot of animation tracks in this scene since every vertex is being animated, so it isn’t totally unexpected.
 - **15.7 ms**: `Polygon2D::_notification()`.
-I will say more about this below
+I will say more about this below.
 - **11.7 ms**: Drawing the scene.
 Of this **3.3 ms** is spent creating vertex arrays, and **5 ms** is spent freeing vertex arrays.
 So we only spend about **3.4 ms** actually rendering the scene.

-With just this high level overview, we can immediately tell that there are two things going wrong:
+With just this high-level overview, we can immediately tell that there are two things going wrong:

-1. Polygon2D is doing something unexpected
+1. Polygon2D is doing something unexpected.
 2. Whatever it is, it is resulting in vertex arrays getting created and freed every frame.

 So let’s take a close look and see where the time is spent in Polygon2D.
 We have two options, we can just zoom in on the